All Episodes

 I can't, folks.

-I would not it would drive you crazy.
+It would drive you crazy.

-You know Rush Revere and the Star Spangled Banners out there, and you know it's great.
+You know, Rush Revere and the Star Spangled Banners out there, and you know it's great.

-You know it's the fourth book in the series.
+You know, it's the fourth book in the series.

 We love them.

-It's so exciting the feedback we're getting.
+The feedback we're getting.

-Now I gotta get to the phones.
+Now, I got to get to the phones.

 They've been patiently waiting.